ankushshandilya/ankushshandilya/README.md

 - ✅ Need a SaaS MVP built fast?
 I can deliver solo or lead a team.
 - ✅ Modernizing legacy PHP?
 I specialize in Laravel migrations.
 - ✅ Want AI features in your SaaS?
-I integrate OpenAI, LangChain, Whisper.
+I can integrate OpenAI, LangChain, Whisper.
 - ✅ Need a performance audit or database optimization?
 Let’s talk.

 ---